nickgaya/python2/README.rst

 ``````````````````````````````````
 Currently the relationship between client and server is asymmetrical.
 The
 client has a representation of Python 2 objects, but the server does not have
 a way to represent Python 3 objects.
+We might like to add such a mechanism.
-This would mean that instead of the
+This would mean that instead of the simple request-response pattern from client
-request-response pattern from client to server, there would be the possibility
+to server we have now, there would be the possibility of callbacks.
+In effect,
-of callbacks.
-In effect, the two processes would act more like coroutines with
+the two processes would act more like coroutines with the flow of control
-the flow of control passing back and forth between them freely.
+passing back and forth between them.

 Better Python version support
 `````````````````````````````